Alejogb1/job-board/blog-data/merging-streams-java-duplicates.md

 **Case 3 Merging custom objects with deduplication using `equals` and `hashCode`**

-So you want to merge objects not just primitives okay got it In this case overriding `equals()` and `hashCode()` is key for deduplication Lets make an example with a simple `Product` class
+So you want to merge objects not just primitives  got it In this case overriding `equals()` and `hashCode()` is key for deduplication Lets make an example with a simple `Product` class

 ```java
 import java.util.Arrays;